 Textbooks: The Library does not buy print copies of assigned textbooks for specific classes because of limited funding and space.
-The Library encourages faculty to request e-textbooks through the Faculty eTextbook Database.
+The Library encourages faculty to request e-textbooks through the Electronic Course Material Request Form.
 In some cases, core textbooks for the general collection may be acquired.
 The library also encourages the use of open textbooks and open education resources, and will assist faculty in locating materials that fit the course’s need.

 Audiovisual Materials: Media are acquired as necessary to support academic needs.
 They include DVDs and streaming media, which are available through the library website.

 Electronic Resources: In addition to ebooks, ejournals, and streaming media, the Library subscribes to and purchases many resources electronically, including abstracting and indexing databases, full-text databases, primary source material, data tools, and other services.